Our history

 BW Energy is a new E&P company with a differentiated strategy for developing proven offshore oil reservoirs with low-risk, phased developments.

-BW Energy, which began as the E&P division of BW Offshore in 2016, utilises a differentiated strategy targeting offshore oil and gas reservoirs through low-risk, phased developments.
+BW Energy began as the E&P division of BW Offshore in 2016.
+The Company has a differentiated strategy, developing proven offshore oil and gas reservoirs through low-risk, phased developments.

 Eighteen months after the original investment in the Dussafu Marin license offshore Gabon, the Tortue Phase 1 drilling campaign for the first two subsea wells was completed and tied back to the BW Adolo FPSO with first oil achieved in September 2018.

-BW Energy acquired the Maromba license, a well delineated field in the Brazilian Campos Basin, from Petrobras and Chevron in March 2019; BW Energy is targeting FID by year-end 2022 and targeting first oil in 2025.
+BW Energy acquired the Maromba license, a well delineated field in the Brazilian Campos Basin, from Petrobras and Chevron in March 2019.
+The Company made a final decision on the project in 2025 with first oil targeted end of 2027.

 The Hibiscus discovery was made in August 2019, BW Energy updated the previously sanctioned development of the Ruche area.
-The discovery reported an additional 46 mmbbls recoverable.
+The discovery reported an additional 46 mmbbls recoverable oil to the Dussafu license.

-Tortue Phase 2 drilling began in fourth quarter of 2019 with two additional subsea wells brought online in early 2020.
+Tortue Phase 2 drilling began late 2019 with two additional subsea wells brought online in early 2020.

 BW Energy paused all development plans due to COVID-19’s safety and logistical challenges.
 This allowed the Company to reassess its Hibiscus / Ruche and Maromba development plans.

 Conversion of Hibiscus Alpha began in Dubai for installation in Gabon in the fourth quarter of 2022.
-Tortue Phase 2 was completed in October 2021 and the final two wells brought on to production.
+Tortue Phase 2 was completed in October 2021 with final two wells starting production.

-An agreement was completed in the first quarter of 2022 to purchase the semi-submersible drilling rig West Leo for possible conversion to a Floating Production Unit for use in the Kudu field.
+In 2022, BW Energy acquired the semi-submersible drilling rig West Leo for potential conversion to a Floating Production Unit for use on the Kudu field.